solliancenet/azure-synapse-analytics-day/03-power-bi-integration.md

 ## Task 2 - Create a Power BI report in Synapse

 In this task, you will learn how to use a collaborative approach to create a new Power BI report within Synapse Analytics Studio.
-To do this, you will use a dataset that was not originally created by you.
+To do this, you will use a dataset that was not created by you.

 1. Select the `wwifactsales` dataset within the panel that appears.
 When you hover over the dataset, a button for creating a new Power BI report will appear.
 Select that button.